Efforts to impeach Donald Trump: Public opinion polling on impeachment

 In May 2019, an NBC/WSJ poll with Republican pollster Bill McInturff found that 17% thought enough evidence existed for the House to begin impeachment hearings, 32% wanted Congress to continue investigating and decide on impeachment later, and 48% said the House should not pursue impeachment.
 A Reuters/Ipsos poll taken in the same month found 45% of Americans supported impeachment, while 42% opposed.

 On June 16, 2019, Trump tweeted, "Almost 70% in new Poll say don't impeach."
-According to NBC News, Trump was apparently referring to their poll, according to which 27% of Americans believe there is now sufficient evidence to begin impeachment hearings.
+According to NBC News, Trump was apparently referring to their poll, which found that 27% of Americans believed there was sufficient evidence to begin impeachment hearings, 24% believed Congress should continue investigating to determine if there was enough evidence to impeach, and 48% believed Congress should not impeach Trump and allow him to finish his term.
 Later that day, Fox News released a poll showing 43% of registered voters supported Trump's impeachment and removal from office, while 48% opposed impeachment.

 After Nancy Pelosi formally announced an impeachment inquiry into Trump on September 24, 2019, several opinion polls reflected an increase in support for an impeachment inquiry.
 According to a Morning Consult poll, 43% of Americans support impeachment proceedings, a 7-point increase, tying with Americans who do not support such proceedings.
 Additionally, an NPR/PBS NewsHour/Marist poll showed support for an impeachment inquiry into Trump at 49%, while 46% opposed.

 An analysis of polls showed that through mid-December, Americans remained sharply divided on whether Trump should be removed from office.
-According to a CNN poll taken on December 12–15, 45% of Americans support the impeachment and removal of Trump from office, while 47% oppose impeachment.
+According to a CNN poll taken on December 12–15, 45% of Americans supported the impeachment and removal of Trump from office, while 47% opposed impeachment.